Create a Color Scheme

 - Most color schemes keep the same Custom Icons.
 You don't have to.

-- You can even delete everything under line 78 & let FF Ultima handle the rest.
+- You can even delete everything under line 78 & let FF Ultima handle the rest (falling back to ffu-internal-appearance.css to fill in the details)

 Finalizing your Color Scheme